-We aim to promote strong levels of employee commitment and connection to the company by highlighting our shared culture traits and the behaviors that drive our business strategy, such as through our Risk Excellence Awards, which recognize and reward employees who demonstrate exemplary risk management performance.
+We aim to promote strong levels of employee commitment and connection to the company by highlighting our shared culture traits and the behaviors that drive our business strategy.
+Our leadership training programs are designed to embed these culture traits into our development processes.
+We also provide multiple avenues for recognition of employees who role-model our culture traits, such as through our Risk Excellence Awards, which recognize and reward employees who demonstrate exemplary risk management behaviors.
+Through our Bravo program, employees recognized their colleagues over 118,000 times for outstanding work in 2023.
 We believe that a culture where employees feel valued, engaged and empowered makes State Street a more desirable place to work, helps us attract key talent and retain employees as they grow in their careers, fostering an environment that enhances each individual's productivity and professional satisfaction.

 We use our compensation program to incentivize our executives to role-model these shared culture traits.
-In determining executive compensation, we first measure enterprise-level performance, including leadershipand diversity-related performance.
+In determining executive compensation, we first measure enterprise-level performance.
 We then evaluate executives' performance against individual objectives derived from our corporate goals, including their performance advancing and role-modeling the critical leadership behaviors and culture traits that drive our business strategy.

-The integrity and ethical decision-making of our employees is also paramount for our culture.
-We encourage employees to speak up if they see behavior that is inconsistent with our Standard of Conduct, culture or values, and we regularly communicate the multiple channels provided for them to do so, including our Speak Up Line (used to anonymously report concerns about State Street to State Street's Lead Director), Global Human Resources team and other avenues.
-We want our employees to know their opinions are valued, to feel comfortable asking questions and raising concerns, to feel truly appreciated for acting responsibly by voicing concerns, and to have no fear of retaliation.
-Encouraging professional challenge and debate is a key leadership behavior we use in evaluating candidates for executive promotions.
-Our approach is to promote ethical conduct by treating minor policy breaches as learning opportunities, and treating major policy breaches and misconduct promptly. professionally and seriously.
+The integrity and ethical decision-making of our employees is also paramount for our culture and we want our employees to know their opinions are valued, to feel comfortable asking questions and raising concerns, and to have no fear of retaliation.
+We encourage employees to speak up if they see behavior that is inconsistent with our Standard of Conduct, policies, culture or values, and we regularly communicate the multiple channels provided for them to do so, including our Speak Up Line (which can be used to report anonymous concerns).
+Global Human Resources team and other avenues.
+Reports are provided to State Street's Lead Director, General Counsel and General Auditor, depending on the nature of the reported concern.
+Encouraging professional challenge and debate is also a key leadership behavior that we use in evaluating candidates for executive promotions.
+Our approach is to promote ethical conduct by treating minor policy breaches as learning opportunities, and treating major policy breaches and misconduct promptly, professionally and seriously.